Find the Gist: A Textbook Study Strategy Activity

 Let's face it: plowing through textbooks is no easy task, especially if you're not sure exactly what you're looking for.
-Finding the gist of textbooks, as well as magazines, newspaper articles, and other nonfiction reading material, is an important skill.
+Finding the gist of sections of textbooks, stories in magazines, newspaper articles, and other nonfiction reading material, is an important skill.
 Not only does it help a reader understand and synthesize what she's reading, but it helps for studying later on, and saves time, too.

 Want to help your child learn to find the gist?
 Here's an activity to help your child manage her nonfiction reading by focusing on the most important elements.

 - Nonfiction book or magazine article without subtitles

 - Find some good nonfiction reading books or magazine articles that don’t have any subtitles.
 After you gather a few samples, place them in front of your child.

 - Have your child look through all the books and magazine articles and pick something she would like to read.
 Having your child read something she is interested in will help comprehension, not to mention motivation!

 - Tell your child that you have noticed that there aren’t any subtitles anywhere in the nonfiction piece and that together you’re going to read one paragraph at a time and decide on a title for each paragraph.
 Explain that this is called finding the gist of the paragraphs as you read, and it’s a great skill for nonfiction readers to develop.
 They'll be able to manage the information they're rapiding digesting.